heig-vd-dai-course/heig-vd-dai-course/16-practical-work-2/COURSE_MATERIAL.md

 games, to watch videos, to listen to music, to browse the web, to send emails, etc.

-In this practical work, you will create a network application that uses the TCP protocol.
+In this practical work, you will create your own network application.

-The network application will be defined by an application protocol, a client and a server.
-The client will send some requests to the server and the server will send some responses to the client.
+The network application will be defined by an application protocol and two processes that communicate over the network.

-The application protocol will be defined by you.
+The application protocol and the network protocol(s) it uses (TCP and/or UDP) will be defined by you.

 Feel free to be creative!
-For example, you can choose to create a chat application, a chess game, a shopping list, etc. If you do not have any idea, come to see us and we can give you.
+For example, you can choose to create a chat application, a chess game, a shopping list, the simulation of an Internet of Things (IoT) network, etc. If you do not have any idea, come to see us and we can give you.

 Multiple groups can choose the same application protocol and you can share your methodology but please do not copy/paste code from other groups.